JaiprakashChoudhary/JaiprakashChoudhary/resume/README.md

 ## Experience
 ### Rivigo — Dec 2016 - Present
 #### Head of Engineering Aug,20-Present
+* Designed and developed flagship _Relay As A Service product_
 * Leading the technology vertical with a team of _70+ engineers_
 * Leading engineering, product, IT and support for all Rivigo products
 * Innovated and designed reporting infrastructure with a _data lake_ for scheduled and on demand reports with _10 reports_ onboarded